MoAlyousef/red/README.md

 red or the RustyEditor is a lightweight and minimal text editor which supports multiple-tabs (à la vscode) and which integrates a file browser and a terminal.
 The editor component supports syntax highlighting via [tree-sitter-highlight](https://github.com/tree-sitter/tree-sitter/tree/master/highlight).

-The terminal itself is quite minimal, supports a limited subset of ansi escape sequences using [vte](https://github.com/alacritty/vte), i.e. don't expect to run vim in it!, and is powered by [portable-pty](https://github.com/wez/wezterm/pty).

 ## Building
 ```bash
 git clone https://github.com/MoAlyousef/red